R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 ## Introduction

 This page describes how applications can communicate with the Key Derivation Service (KDS).
-The KDS uses JSON to send and receive data.
-You can access the KDS through its REST API endpoints given below.
+The KDS is a web server which implements a REST API for deriving public and private keys.

 ## Endpoints
 The Key Derivation Service (KDS) supports two endpoints.